rich-7941/English-Water/content/english/pages/water-supply-pipes.md

 ## Renovating your property?

-Renovating is a good opportunity for water supply pipe replacement.
-If you are renovating an area of your home, this is a good time to inspect the newly exposed plumbing for any worrisome signs.

-If the water supply pipe needs replacing, doing so while it is exposed for other work will save you money in the long run, as you won’t have to re-expose the water supply pipe for the replacement to take place.

-This is especially important if you are having your driveway done - replacing your water supply pipe at the same time will save a lot of distress, as your driveway will need to be disrupted to access your water supply pipe if it is done at a later date.

-Water supply pipe replacement is a specialist job; therefore, we recommend choosing a WaterTrust-approved plumber.
+When it comes to water supply pipe replacement, it's crucial to choose a reliable and certified contractor.
+We strongly recommend opting for a WaterTrust certified contractor for this specialist job.

 This will ensure the work undertaken complies with UK Water Regulations and Byelaws, meets high standards, and protects the quality of drinking water in your home.

-If you’re planning to replace the underground water supply pipe from the external highway boundary up to the internal stop tap, you may require a specialist contractor.
+WaterTrust certified contractors are specialists in installing new underground water supply pipes from the external public highway boundary up to the internal stop tap.

-WaterTrust-approved plumbers are certified to carry out new water supply pipe installations.

-Find a WaterTrust-approved plumber
+Find a WaterTrust certified contractor